BYO-NTP/BYO-NTP.github.io/DEVELOP.md

 ## PROCESS

-To contribute a recipe, one would create a [Pull Request](https://github.com/BYO-NTP/recipes/pulls) which contains:
+To contribute a recipe, create a [Pull Request](https://github.com/BYO-NTP/recipes/pulls) which contains:

 1. the recipe itself in ./recipes
-2. additions to ./os/*.json
+2. any additions to ./os/, ./gnss/, or ./server/

-3. additions to ./gnss/*.json
-4. additions to ./server/*.json
+Make sure the links work and expect another volunteer to review your PR, preferably attempting to replicate your build.

 ## STYLE

 - Regarding capitalization, when displaying information about a product or release, adhere to the styling the project owner(s) use.
-- Remove elements that aren't URL safe and can be capably substited with whitespace.
+- Remove elements that aren't URL safe and can be capably substituted with whitespace.
 -